HumanSignal/label-studio/docs/source/guide/tasks.md

 To retrieve the file, use the following parameters:

-1. `value="$remote-csv"`: The URL to CSV on S3 is in "remote-csv" field of task data.
-If you use the `resolver` parameter the `value` is always treated as a URL, so you don't need to set `valueType`.
+1. `value="$remote"`: The URL to CSV on S3 is in "remote" field of task data.
+If you use the `resolver` parameter the `value` is always treated as URL, so you don't need to set `valueType`.

 2. `resolver="csv|separator=;|column=text"`: Load this file in run-time, parse it as CSV, and get the “text” column from the first row.